ipld/ipld/selectors/selectors.md

 ## traversing on typed/schema nodes) and applies a next selector to the
 ## reached nodes.
 ##
-## Note that a concept of "ExplorePath" (e.g. "foo/bar/baz") can be represented
+## Note that a concept of exploring a whole path (e.g. "foo/bar/baz") can be
-## as a set of three nexted ExploreFields selectors, each specifying one field.
+## represented as a set of three nexted ExploreFields selectors, each
-## (For this reason, we don't have a special "ExplorePath" feature; use this.)
+## specifying one field.
 type ExploreFields struct {
 	fields {String:Selector} (rename "f>")
 }